-TCF Financial's first-quarter 2014 earnings came in line with the
+TCF Financial's second-quarter 2014 earnings surpassed the Zacks

-pressure and continuous rise in expenses remain looming concerns.
+persistent regulatory pressure and continuous rise in expenses

 TCF Financial Corporation is a Wayzata, MN-based national